tonk-labs/gribi/README.md

 ## Gribi is an SDK for building Trust Infrastructure.

-For millenia, individuals and institutions have communicated with each other, this being the foundation of coordinated flourishing.
-Our ability to communicate is empowered by particular tools.
-Collectively, these tools form a **communication infrastructure**.
+Individuals and institutions communicate; our ability to do so underscores all shared flourishing and relies on a particular set of tools.
+You can think of these tools as a **communication infrastructure**.

 Thanks to advanced cryptography, we have powerful new tools that enable _expressive_ and _authoritative_ forms of communication.
 Some (including us) have started to call these new patterns **"trust infrastructure"**.